Types of Underwriting Commitments

 In a firm commitment offering, the underwriter signs the underwriting agreement at pricing and becomes contractually obligated to purchase the entire offering from the issuer at the agreed price.
 The underwriter then resells those shares to investors at the public offering price (POP).

-- Settlement of the issuer-to-syndicate purchase happens at the closing date (typically T+1 or T+2 after pricing); the underwriter has typically pre-sold the shares to investors during marketing and only carries true unsold inventory if the book did not clear
+• Settlement of the issuer-to-syndicate purchase happens at the closing date (a few business days after pricing under the standard settlement cycle); the underwriter has typically pre-sold the shares to investors during marketing and only carries true unsold inventory if the book did not clear

 Think of it this way: A firm commitment is the underwriter telling the issuer "we will write the check for the full raise; getting it back out to investors is our problem."
 The risk to the underwriter is not warehousing securities for weeks but failing to place the allocation between pricing and the closing date.